-Gravel lot at the Visitor center and at designated points along the Wildlife Loop.
+Gravel lot at the Visitor Contact Station and at designated points along the Wildlife Loop and at Lake Allen.

 From Washington, DC: Take the Baltimore-Washington Parkway (MD Route 295) north and exit on to MD Route 198 East toward Fort Meade.
 Travel almost 2 miles.
 Then turn right on to Bald Eagle Drive (at the ball fields), drive past the Refuge’s Hunter Contact Station on the right, and continue to the North Tract Visitor Contact Station on the left.
 It is about 1 mile from Route 198 to the Visitor Contact Station.

 From Baltimore: Take Baltimore/Washington Parkway (MD Route 295) South and take the MD Route 198 exit toward Fort Meade/Laurel.
 Then turn left on to Route 198 heading East and travel about 2 miles.
-Then turn right onto Bald Eagle Drive (at the ball fields), drive past the Refuge’s Hunter Contact Station on the right, and continue to the North Tract Visitor Contact Station on the left.
+Then turn right on to Bald Eagle Drive (at the ball fields), drive past the Refuge’s Hunter Contact Station on the right, and continue to the North Tract Visitor Contact Station on the left.
 It is about 1 mile from Route 198 to the Visitor Contact Station.

 From Annapolis and the Chesapeake Bay Bridge: From MD Route 50 west of Annapolis, take Interstate Route 97 North.
 Then take MD Route 32 West (toward Columbia) for about 8 miles.
 Then take the MD Route 198 exit toward Laurel/Ft.
 Meade.
 Travel around the circle following the signs to Odenton/Laurel to MD Route 198 West.
 In less than 1 mile turn left on to Bald Eagle Drive (at the ball fields), drive past the Refuge’s Hunter Contact Station on the right, and continue to the North Tract Visitor Contact Station on the left.
 It is about 1 mile from Route 198 to the Visitor Contact Station.

-Prince George’s County: Beltsville Agricultural Research Center (restricted access) ◾ Fran Uhler Natural Area, Governor Bridge Natural Area, Greenbelt (National) Park, Greenbelt Lake Municipal Park (Buddy Attick Lake Park), Lake Artemesia Natural Area, Patuxent Research Refuge – South Tract (National Wildlife Visitor Center), Schoolhouse Pond
+Prince George’s County: Beltsville Agricultural Research Center (restricted access) ◾ Fran Uhler Natural Area ◾ Governor Bridge Natural Area ◾ Greenbelt (National) Park ◾ Greenbelt Lake Municipal Park (Buddy Attick Lake Park) ◾ Lake Artemesia Natural Area ◾Patuxent Research Refuge – South Tract (National Wildlife Visitor Center) ◾ Rosaryville State Park ◾ Schoolhouse Pond